Reiki Santa Fe

 Through mindful play with breath, we gently cleanse our bodies from within, nurture and tone our nervous systems, and cultivate a steady, peaceful mind.
 This beautiful practice naturally builds and sustains our immunity while creating space for deeper healing to unfold.

-Kalalea is currently taking time away from teaching to deepen her own study and practice of these sacred breathing traditions.
+I'm currently taking time away from teaching to deepen my own study and practice of these sacred breathing traditions.

-For those called to explore pranayama more fully, she warmly recommends The Ayurvedic Institute’s pranayama trainings: https://www.ayurveda.com/.
+For those called to explore pranayama more fully, I warmly recommend The Ayurvedic Institute's pranayama trainings: https://www.ayurveda.com/.